eclipse-4diac/4diac-fbe/README.md

 configuration changes.
 However, if you change library recipes in subdirectory ``dependencies``, then such a clean restart may be neccessary.

+You can also build executables outside the `4diac-fbe` directory.
+In your desired target directory, create a subdirectory `configurations` just like the one in `4diac-fbe` and call `compile.sh`/`compile.cmd` with your target directory as the current working directory.
+This will create the `build` directory in this location instead of the `4diac-fbe` directory, allowing you to reuse a single 4diac-fbe installation for multiple projects.

 Configuration management
 ------------------------